laurence-71/php-symfony-app/ReadMe.md

 * In the controller create the function to edit the profile and to edit the password
 * Put the respective route in the user.html.twig buttons

-# Create the bundle to manage, personilize the errors screens in production
+# Create the bundle to manage, customize the errors screens in production

 * Put the .env in prod to see the error page, you can stay in dev and still see it (check below)
 * Install twig pack that include TwigBundle and TwigBridge
 ```bash